kumuluz/kumuluzee-config/README.md

 **Watches**

-Since configuration properties in etcd can be updated during microservice runtime, they have to be dynamically updated inside the running microservice.
-This behaviour can be achived with watches.
+Since configuration properties in etcd can be updated during microservice runtime, they have to be dynamically updated inside the running microservices.
+This behaviour can be enabled with watches.

 Watches can be enabled with annotation parameter `@ConfigValue(watch = true)` or by subscribing to key changes.